influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withSkipTLSVerify(skipTLSVerify)
 ```

-Enables or disables validation of the ACME server TLS certificate.
+"Enables or disables validation of the ACME server TLS certificate.
 If true, requests to the ACME server will not have their TLS certificate validated (i.e. insecure connections will be allowed).
 Only enable this option in development environments.
 The cert-manager system installed roots will be used to verify connections to the ACME server if this is false.
-Defaults to false.
+Defaults to false."

 ### fn spec.acme.withSolvers